andydunstall/figg/docs/client_protocol.md

 # Client Protocol
 This describes how the Figg SDK interacts with the backend.

+**Note** This is a work on progress.
+Need to review properly to ensure theres no possiblility of message loss due to transient failures.

 ## Transports
 WebSocket is the only supported transport.
 This was chosen as it is TCP based and works in a browser.